HarshaLokesh/IOT_water_quality_device/README.md

 ## Machine learning models

 The data optained is used to predict the rfu value of phycocanin to determine/predict if algae bloom will happen and help take preventive measures.
 The model is trained using available datasets.
+KNN and adaboost algorthims are used to train the model.

 Dataset Link:- https://www.epa.gov/charlesriver/live-water-quality-data-lower-charles-river